bohendo/blog-content/philosophy/truth.md

 We could claim that all of them are true, but some seem more true than others.
 Or, at least, some are true in different contexts than others.

-I propose we can divide The Truth into a few distinct categories:
+I propose we can divide The Truth into two distinct categories:
- 1. My subjective reality
+ 1. Subjective reality
  2. Objective reality
- 3. My subjective simulation of objective reality
- 4. Our Subjective reality

-## My subjective Truth
+### Subjective Truth

 My subjective truths are true within my subjective experience.